CouncilofLorien/counciloflorien.github.io/docs/emended/medm-emended.md

 Any hazard creature you play as an automatic-attack is discarded if defeated—it is not placed in your opponent's marshalling point pile.

+> **Notice:** Combat consisting of one or more automatic-attacks, including creatures played as automatic-attacks, occurs when a company decides to enter the site at Step 1 (see [_MELE_, 7 • COMBAT](/original/rulebooks/the-lidless-eye/#7--combat)).
+The automatic-attacks attack the company at Step 2. (see [_MELE_, Site Phase](/original/rulebooks/the-lidless-eye/#site-phase)).
+This means that any creature played as an automatic-attack is played when the company enters the site (Step 1 of the site phase) such that its attack is declared along with any other automatic-attacks.

 ---

 {: .text-center .text-gamma }